corcoted/corcoted.github.io/_drafts/2022-MM-DD-HomogeneousOptics-1.md

 What I would really like to do is find a solution to imaging problems that is as simple to use as the ABCD matrices.
 One solution is that I can build two rays that pass through my object point and find where they intersect on the output side to locate the image, but that's still a lot of algebra, and I am lazy.
 Can I get there more directly?

 The answer is "yes," but first I need to re-examine what the ABCD matrices are doing to the rays, in a geometric sense.
+And to do _that_, I first need to mathematically define rays as oriented lines.

+## A homogenous vector representation of lines

+* The line equation
+* Coefficients to homogenous coordinates
+  * Normalized form and what it means
+* Orientation